University of Lynchburg, a forerunner in health science education, will offer a Physician Assistant Medicine degree, beginning in summer 2015.

-According to Dr. Edward Polloway, dean of the School of Graduate Studies, Lynchburg College created this program in response to the significant need for trained physician assistants in this region and beyond.
+According to Dr. Edward Polloway, dean of the School of Graduate Studies, University of Lynchburg created this program in response to the significant need for trained physician assistants in this region and beyond.
 “We carefully studied national data on projected opportunities in the field and also responded to the input we received from health care administrators from our region,” he said.
 “Our short-term goals for the program will be focused on the accreditation process and recruiting students for the first class, which will begin June of 2015,” he explained.

 “Long-term goals include developing a fellowship (residency) program that will provide extraordinary opportunities for the preparation of our students as they enter this profession and the completion of a state-of-the-art health sciences facility that will house the program,” Polloway said.